devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 * **bugreports** defines where the user should report bugs, it can be either an URL (issue tracker) or an e-mail address (mailing list or personal)

-* **dependencies** specifies other daps this one needs to run - either non-versioned or versioned, optional
+* **dependencies** specifies other daps this one needs to run - either non-versioned or versioned, optional; note, that versions are ignored for now, they'll start working in one of the future DevAssistant releases

 Checking your dap for sanity
 ----------------------------